MaJerle/stm32-cube-cmake-vscode/README.md

             "device": "STM32H735IG",            //MCU used
             "interface": "swd",                 //Interface setup
-            "serialNumber": "",                 //Set ST-Link ID if you use multiple at the same time "runToMain": true,                  //Run to main and stop there "svdFile": "STM32H73x.svd",         //SVD file to see reisters "v1": false,
+            "serialNumber": "",                 //Set ST-Link ID if you use multiple at the same time "runToEntryPoint": "main",          //Run to main and stop there "svdFile": "STM32H73x.svd",         //SVD file to see reisters "v1": false,
-            "showDevDebugOutput": true,
+            "showDevDebugOutput": "both",

             /* Will get automatically detected if STM32CubeIDE is installed to default directory or it can be manually provided if necessary.. */